UoMResearchIT/bb-data-viz/README.md

 # bb-data-viz

-Britain Breathing data visualisation Wordpress plugin.
+Britain Breathing data visualisation Wordpress plugin and data API.

 Includes api.py which generates a static JSON file of the research data from the remote database.